Skip to content

 Contemporary Minimalist Art

-The Intersection of Minimalism and Color: Trends in Contemporary Art Understanding the Minimalist Movement Minimalism in art emerged in the 1960s.
-It focuses on simplicity and reduction.
-Artists us...
+The Intersection of Minimalism and Color: Trends in Contemporary Art Understanding the Minimalist Movement Minimalism in art is all about simplicity.
+It began in the 1960s as a reaction to complex ...

 Read more